Brain Imaging Studies May Distort Picture of Mental Disorders

 “Imposing narrow inclusion criteria makes it easier to see what’s happening in the brains of people with a particular psychiatric disorder,” said Dr. Olfson.
 “Yet people with psychiatric conditions are often much more complex.
 They frequently have several concurrent conditions with different causes and effects.
 The highly selective nature of brain imaging studies raises questions about the extent to which their results apply to the average people with these conditions and whether larger studies should be designed to account for many of the co-existing conditions we commonly see in practice.”

-Mark Olfson is professor of psychiatry at Columbia University Medical Center (CUMC).
+Mark Olfson is professor of psychiatry at Columbia University Irving Medical Center (CUIMC).

 About the paper: